 Growing Herbs and Vegetables in the Tropical Climate: How to Choose the Right Ones

 Tropical climates are usually characterized by high temperatures, which can make it hard to grow most herbs and vegetables.
 When choosing the best herbs to grow in the tropics, you need to choose those that thrive in hot temperatures.
-Some of the best herbs to grow in tropical climate include:
+Some of the best herbs to grow in tropical climates include:

 Oregano – this is a popular perennial herb common in Italian dishes.
 You can grow it in pots and containers annually, making it a common herb in most kitchen gardens.

 Rosemary – this is a woody herb best known as a fantastic addition to most Mediterranean foods.
-Originally, it was only grown in high humidity areas close to the ocean.
+Originally, it was only grown in high-humidity areas close to the ocean.
 This makes it highly tolerant to heat and drought.

 Thyme – this is a herb grown for its culinary and medicinal properties.
-It is commonly used to spice liquor, cheese and other dishes.
+It is commonly used to spice liquor, cheese, and other dishes.

 Herbs for Dry Conditions: Choosing the Best Match

 If you live in a drought-prone region, choose herbs that can thrive in dry conditions.
 The best thing about living in dry places is that most herbs can thrive in your climate.
-This is because most herbs originated from the Mediterranean, which is generally rocky, dry and hot.
+This is because most herbs originated from the Mediterranean, which is generally rocky, dry, and hot.

-Garlic chives – these are excellent for low water gardens.
+Garlic chives – these are excellent for low-water gardens.
 You can use them in the place of garlic since they have a garlic flavor, making them suitable in just about any dish.

 Lavender – there are many lavender options you choose from for your herb garden in a dry region.

-Oregano – this is also a perfect match for a low water garden.
+Oregano – this is also a perfect match for a low-water garden.
 When used fresh, they are culinary masterpieces that also possess medicinal properties.